silvermine/standardization/src/release-it-config/README.md

 `silvermine-release --pre-release=alpha`

+...or an beta:

+`silvermine-release --pre-release=beta`

 Begins the release process for a pre-release version:

    * Calculates the next semver version number and bumps the version in `package.json`.
    * Commits the changes.
+   * Prints out a changelog of all the features and bugfixes since the last release.

 ## Tag the Release